-Private sector providers that met the above criteria were approached with a description of the study and request to participate.
+Private sector providers that met the above criteria were approached with a description of the study and a request to participate.
 Those that agreed to participate were interviewed by SHOPS Plus researchers using a standardized key informant interview protocol.
-Data were analyzed by country and across countries for common themes.
+The researchers analyzed data by country and across countries for common themes.

-Business Models: South Africa
+Business models: South Africa

-The eight organizations interviewed ranged from nationwide chains with over 500 facilities to community health programs with no bricks-and-mortar facilities.
-The organizations serve all income strata and range from asset-light start-ups to South Africa's biggest pharmacy chain.
+The eight organizations interviewed ranged from national chains with over 500 facilities to community health programs with no brick-and-mortar facilities.
+The organizations serve all income strata and range from South Africa's biggest pharmacy chain to asset-light start-ups.

 In South Africa, SHOPS Plus interviewed eight private sector service delivery organizations located across all nine provinces (Table 1).
-Two of the eight organizations operate only in one province each (Gauteng and KwaZulu-Natal), while the other six had sites in multiple provinces, ranging from two to all nine provinces.
+Two of the eight organizations operated only in one province each (Gauteng and KwaZulu-Natal), while the other seven had sites in multiple provinces, ranging from two to all nine provinces.
 The organizations were located in both urban and rural areas.

-The organizations surveyed range from locally oriented nonprofit organizations spearheading community-based health initiatives with no bricks-and-mortar facilities (Expectra Health Solutions) to South Africa's leading corporate pharmacy chain (Clicks Group Ltd.), which has over 500 facilities nationwide and is one of the country's top employers.
-The providers include Unjani Clinics Non-Profit Company (NPC)/ Network, a social franchise of primary health care clinics owned and operated by nurses, and the Centre for HIV and AIDS Prevention Studies (CHAPS), the leader of one of the largest voluntary medical male circumcision (VMMC) scale-up programs in Africa.
+The organizations surveyed ran the gamut from locally oriented nonprofit organizations spearheading community-based health initiatives with no bricks-and-mortar facilities (Expectra Health Solutions) to South Africa's leading corporate pharmacy chain (Clicks Group Ltd.), which has over 500 facilities nationwide and is one of the country's top employers.
+The providers include Unjani Clinic Network/Non-Profit Company (NPC), a social franchise of primary health care clinics owned and operated by nurses; and the Centre for HIV and AIDS Prevention Studies (CHAPS), the leader of one of the largest voluntary medical male circumcision (VMMC) scale-up programs in Africa.